 - 150 ml (5 fl oz) sour cream

-- 1 tbsp fresh chives, finely diced, plus more to serve
+- 1 tablespoon fresh chives, finely diced, plus more to serve

 - Freshly ground black pepper, to taste